Kat9-123/asa/README.md

 * Powerful macros
 * Syntax sugar for common constructs like dereferencing
 * Optional typing system
-* Fully fledged standard lib including functions and high level control flow constructs like If or While
+* Fully fledged standard lib including routines and high level control flow constructs like If or While
 * Fine grained control over your code and the assembler
 * Module and inclusion system
 * 16-bit